 W.C.
 Payne Foundation Artist-in-Residence Studio Gallery

-Using light, sound and digital film projection, Flight explores the physical, architectural and cultural residue of the 1921 Tulsa Race Massacre into the present.
-Timed with the 100-year commemoration of the massacre, Flight incorporates archival material with digital video, digitized 35-mm film footage, three-channel sound, and vinyl.
-The artist provides multiple points of entry and angles of refraction, offering an unfixed sense of what is varying parts history, impressions, analysis, and reverie.
+Using light, sound and digital film projection, Flight explored the physical, architectural and cultural residue of the 1921 Tulsa Race Massacre into the present.
+Timed with the 100-year commemoration of the massacre, Flight incorporated archival material with digital video, digitized 35-mm film footage, three-channel sound, and vinyl.
+The artist provided multiple points of entry and angles of refraction, offering an unfixed sense of what is varying parts history, impressions, analysis, and reverie.

 Flight is a sonic and filmic experience, marking the centennial of one of Oklahoma’s greatest public secrets: the 1921 Tulsa Race Massacre.
 Gazing at this past through the lens of the present, Flight poetically hovers between metaphor, omission, fiction, rumor, and historical reality.
 Piloting this complex narrative is a riddle of impossibility.

 Who learned to fly?

 Who looked out?

 In the space between fugitivity and stillness, I offer flight.

 A, sometimes, quiet landing.